jamesb93/ccl-wiki/content/docs/about/_index.md

 # Huddersfield Creative Coding
 ---

-## This site is a place to aggregate a variety of creative coding projects from artists, hackers and coders living in the Greater Huddersfield area.
+This site is an resource compiling a list of people, their work and events within Huddersfield related to creative coding.

-## The views and resources on this page are not affiliated with the University of Huddersfield.
+The views and resources on this page are not affiliated with the University of Huddersfield.